 4. Yamituki Curry

-If you are craving something hearty for lunch or dinner after passing a few hours in a cozy coffee shop, try Yamituki Curry, which serves several different types of curry and offers five heat levels to challenge your taste buds.
+Not sure where to eat in Jimbocho for lunch or dinner?
+If you are craving something hearty after passing a few hours in a cozy coffee shop, try Yamituki Curry, which serves several different types of curry and offers five heat levels to challenge your taste buds.
 Not quite Indian or Thai style, Yamituki Curry does its own thing, even incorporating cheese into a few curry dishes.
 Their menu is also very affordable; all of their curries are 900 yen or under and are served with rice.

 5. Craft Beer Market Terrace